|Guide||♦||76 Triplogs||0 Topics|

 Coming down Bell Rock is a little bit tricky.
 You do not want to take the wedge approach coming down.
 You want to take the other route.
-There are a various ways to come down from the route.
+There are various ways to come down from the route.
 Look down and carefully plan your route.
 Sometimes you will be facing the rock and other times looking away from it.
-There is a lot of exposure here and it will make your heart beat faster and maybe skip a few beats.
-Once off the cliffs it is easier coming down the second half then coming up.
+There is a lot of exposure here, and it will make your heart beat faster and maybe skip a few beats.
+Once off the cliffs, it is easier coming down the second half than coming up.

-Bell Rock is a wonderful climb.
+Bell Rock is a great climb.
 I would recommend it to anybody that likes a little adventure.
-The Top is amazing to be on.
+Standing on the top is wondrous.
 You are looking down cliffs in every direction.
 You can see where people took a wrong turn and ended up on a lower pinnacle and can't get any higher.
-Very few people actually make it to the very top.
+Very few people make it to the very top.